 [Powers of Ten](https://jkm-library.s3.amazonaws.com/blocks/powers-of-10.mp4?height=480&width=640&autoplay=true&loop=true&muted=true)

 NFT Embeds support static images, animations, and audio.
-As a result, can embed your favorite PFP, art, and music into your blog post - whether on Mainnet, Optimism or Polygon.
-Simply add the network, contract address, and token ID to include the NFT in your blog post.
+As a result, you can embed your favorite PFP, art, and music into your blog post - from any of the blockchains we support.
+Simply add the network, contract address, and token ID to include the NFT in your entry.

 iFrames